 5. Use your bed ONLY for sleeping

-On college campuses, there are many different places to do your class work – library, academic buildings, common rooms, student centers, etc. I find that it is very difficult to do work in my bed; it is too comfortable and I end up thinking about my level of tiredness and NOT what I have to get done for class.
+On college campuses, there are many different places to do your class work—library, academic buildings, common rooms, student centers, etc. I find that it is very difficult to do work in my bed; it is too comfortable and I end up dreaming about things like travel (Where should I take my next tour?!) and NOT what I have to get done for class.
 If you’re like my roommate and loves doing homework in her bed, then you might not have this problem.
 If your body identifies your bed as a place to sleep, then it might become easier to fall asleep once you lay down.

 6. Keep a consistent schedule